stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

-If the number and complexity of these nested builders was relatively small we would implement them as inner classes of the pipeline (as we did for the render pass in the previous chapter).
-This is clearly not viable for the pipeline - the parent class would become unwieldy and difficult to maintain or test.
+If the number and complexity of these nested builders was relatively small they would be implemented as inner classes of the pipeline, but this is clearly not viable for the pipeline - the main class would become unwieldy and difficult to maintain or test.

-Therefore we need to factor out the nested builders into their own source files whilst maintaining the fluid interface.
-After some research we failed to find a decent strategy or pattern for this approach (though we did find some absolutely hideous solutions using reflection and other shenanigans).
+Ideally the various sub-builders would be factored out into separate source files whilst maintaining an overall fluid interface, however after some research we failed to find a decent strategy or pattern for this approach (though there are some absolutely hideous solutions using reflection and other shenanigans).

-Our solution is that each nested builder will have a reference to the parent pipeline builder (returned in its `build` method) and a package-private `get` method that constructs the resultant object.
-We wrap this up in the following template class:
+Our solution is that each sub-builder will have a reference to the parent pipeline builder and a package-private accessor for the constructed data, which is wrapped into the following template:

 ```java
 abstract class AbstractPipelineStageBuilder<T> {